Efficient Decoding Methods for Language Models on Encrypted Data: Method

 \subsection{HE-Friendly Nucleus Sampling}

 In text generation, language models produce a probability distribution over a large vocabulary at each time step.
 The next token is selected from this distribution using a decoding strategy.
 The simplest strategy is greedy decoding, where the token with the highest probability (\argmax) is chosen.
 More commonly, however, high-quality text generation relies on stochastic decoding methods that introduce controlled randomness to improve fluency, diversity, and coherence.
-Two widely used stochastic decoding methods are \topKSampling \cite{Fan_2018} and $\operatorname{nucleus}$ \textit{(top-p)} \sampling \cite{Holtzman_2020}.
+Two widely used stochastic decoding methods are \topKSampling \cite{Fan_2018} and $\operatorname{nucleus}$ $ (\operatorname{top-p})$ \sampling \cite{Holtzman_2020}.
 In \topKSampling, only the $k$ most probable tokens are considered, and one is sampled according to its probability.
 In \nSampling, the model selects the smallest set of top-ranked tokens whose cumulative probability exceeds a threshold $p$, and samples from this adaptive set.
-These techniques prevent degeneration and repetition, making them essential in modern LLM-based systems. \paragraph{Sampling over \gls{HE}.} As established, our \cutmax algorithm is polynomial and thus compatible with HE; we confirm its correctness empirically in \Cref{sec:emp_res}.
-Next, we propose efficient methods for sampling over \gls{HE}, which build on top of our \cutmax.
+These techniques prevent degeneration and repetition, making them essential in modern LLM-based systems. \paragraph{Sampling under HE.} As established, our \cutmax algorithm is polynomial and thus compatible with HE; we confirm its correctness empirically in \Cref{sec:emp_res}.
+Whereas \cutmax handles deterministic decoding, we next extend it to stochastic sampling.
 The first naive attempt is to use the \textit{inverse transform sampling} method, which generates random samples from a given probability distribution using its \gls{CDF}: Given an encrypted \gls{PDF} $\XX$ with \gls{CDF} $F_\XX$, the method samples a plaintext value $\UU \sim \mathrm{Uniform}(0,1)$, and returns $x = F_\XX^{-1}(u)$, where $F_\XX^{-1}$ is the inverse \gls{CDF} ($\mathrm{iCDF}$), and $x$ is a sample from $\XX$.
 This sampling method is inefficient as it requires at least one \gls{HE} heavy comparison (\Cref{sec:approximations}) to sample an element. \paragraph{Using Gumbel Distribution.} We can improve upon the above by using the $\mathrm{Gumbel}$ distribution.
 We begin by recalling the relationship between the $\mathrm{Gumbel}$ and $\mathrm{Uniform}$ distributions, as well as the \emph{Gumbel-max trick}. \begin{definition}\cite{gumbel1954statistical} Let $\UU \sim{} \mathrm{Uniform}(0, 1)$, then $\GG = -\log(-\log \UU)$ has a Gumbel distribution $\GG \sim{} \mathrm{Gumbel}(\mu=0, \beta=1)$. \end{definition} \begin{lemma}[Gumbel-Max Trick \cite{ maddison2014}] For $X \in R^k$, let $\GG_i \sim \mathrm{Gumbel}(0,1)$ be independent for each $i$.
 Then the random variable $\YY = \argmax_{i} \left( X_i + \GG_i \right)$ follows a categorical distribution with probabilities given by,